 b.
 Time Slowing Near Massive “Programs”: if you open too many programs or too large a program it will eat up the processing power of a computer, and the computer will begin to lag or even freeze up.
 Interestingly enough, this has a parallel in modern physics.
 According to general relativity the more you concentrate mass or energy into a region of space the more time slows down.
 This is not merely a coincidence either.
 In 1995, Ted Jacobson of the University of Maryland, demonstrated that general relativity can be derived from the Holographic Principle and the Second Law of Thermodynamics.
 The basic concept showed a direct link to the concept of information processing.
 According to the theorem, the more information is packed into a region of space, the more space will distort and time will slow down in that region.
 Ted Jacobson’s theorem established that gravity is actually an information processing effect.
 A virtual reality would be subject to virtual time, where each processing cycle is one “tick.”
 Every gamer knows that when the computer is busy the screen lags — game time slows down while loading.
 Likewise, time in our world slows down with speed or near massive bodies, suggesting that it is virtual.
 So the rocket twin only aged a year because that was all the processing cycles the system busy moving him could spare.
 What changed was his virtual time.

 c.
-Particles Are Convertible Into Other Particles and Energy: everything in reality that's fundamental (think of 0s and 1s) can be converted into everything else.
+Particles Are Convertible Into Other Particles and Energy: everything in reality that's what we consider fundamental can be converted into everything else.
 Energy can be converted into matter, and matter can be converted back to energy, as noted by the well-known Einstein's formula E = mc^2.
-Electrons, quarks, photons, neutrinos that are regarded as fundamental are all convertible into all the other particles thanks to the so-called gauge symmetry transformation.
+Electrons, quarks, photons, neutrinos that are regarded as elementary particles are all convertible into all the other particles thanks to the so-called gauge symmetry transformation.
 Reverse engineering the physical world suggests that matter evolved from light, as a standing quantum wave, light alone in a vacuum can collide to create matter.
 In contrast, the Standard Model of particle physics says that photons can’t collide, so a definitive test of the “Physical World as Virtual Reality” hypothesis is possible.
 Once we see that light alone collides in a vacuum to create matter, the particle model may be soon replaced by one based on information processing.

 d.
 Emergent Gravity: in 2010, renowned string theorist Erik Verlinde from the University of Amsterdam proposed that gravity is not a fundamental force of Nature, but rather an “emergent phenomenon.”
 Verlinde has come up with a set of equations that explains galactic rotation curves by viewing gravity as an emergent force — a result of the quantum structure of space.
 The idea is related to Dark Energy, which scientists think is the cause for the accelerating expansion of our Universe.
 Verlinde thinks that what we see as Dark Matter is actually just interactions between galaxies and the sea of Dark Energy in which they’re embedded.